 Over the past 40 years of dentistry I have seen just about EVERYTHING in the 5 countries that I have worked in.
 I've written this website to give safe, honest and reliable dental advice, that doesn't depend on you being a patient of mine.

 But first . . . .

 The current world situation has everyone worried.
-Read my latest page giving you the scientific facts and the latest advice, at Symptoms of Coronavirus.
+Read my latest page giving you the scientific facts and the latest advice, at Symptoms of COVID 19.
 Find out how to protect yourself, what the symptoms of the infection are - and whether it's safe to visit your dentist yet.